 In order to retain our unique culture as we grow, we invest significant time and capital into our training programs.
 We devote substantial resources to identifying, selecting and training our restaurant-level employees.
 We believe our focus on cultural training is a core aspect of our Company and reinforces our commitment to the Chuy's brand identity.
-In conjunction with our training activities, we hold "Culture Clubs" several times per year, as a means to fully impart the Chuy's history through personal stories of our founders.

 Flexible Business Model with Industry Leading Unit Economics.
 We have a long standing track record of consistently producing high average unit volumes relative to competing Mexican concepts, as well as established casual dining restaurants.
-For the twelve months ended December 26, 2021, our comparable restaurants generated average unit volumes of \$4.2 million, with our highest volume comparable restaurant generating approximately \$9.7 million.
+For the twelve months ended December 25, 2022, our comparable restaurants generated average unit volumes of \$4.4 million, with our highest volume comparable restaurant generating approximately \$9.9 million.
 We have opened and operated restaurants in Texas, the Southeast and the Midwest and achieved attractive rates of return on our invested capital, providing a strong foundation for expansion in both new and existing markets.
 Under our investment model, our new restaurant openings have historically required a net cash investment of approximately \$2.5 million.

 Experienced Management Team.
 We are led by a management team with significant experience in all aspects of restaurant operations.
-As of December 26, 2021 our senior management team had an average of approximately 37 years of restaurant experience and our 96 general managers had an average tenure at Chuy's of approximately 8 years.
+As of December 25, 2022 our senior management team had an average of approximately 38 years of restaurant experience and our 103 general managers had an average tenure at Chuy's of approximately 8 years.
 In 2007, we hired our CEO and President, Steve Hislop.
-Since Mr. Hislop's arrival in 2007, we have opened, and continue to operate, 88 new restaurants across the U.S. as of December 26, 2021.
+Since Mr. Hislop's arrival in 2007, we have opened, and continue to operate, 90 new restaurants across the U.S. as of December 25, 2022.